-Capital assets include easements and mitigation parcels, toll and violation collection equipment, transponders, toll booths, buildings, changeable message signs, vehicles, furniture, and construction in progress.
-Capital assets are defined by the Agency as assets with an initial, individual cost of more than five thousand dollars, with the exception of transponders, which are valued in total, and an estimated useful life in excess of three years.
+Capital assets include easements and environmental mitigation parcels, toll and violation collection equipment, transponders, toll booths, buildings, changeable message signs, vehicles, furniture, and construction in progress.
+Capital assets are defined by the agency as assets with an initial, individual cost of more than five thousand dollars, with the exception of transponders, which are valued in total, and an estimated useful life in excess of three years.
+Such assets are recorded at cost.

-The San Joaquin Hills Corridor and the related purchases of right-of-way, for which title vests with the California Department of Transportation (Caltrans), are not included as capital assets because the Agency does not have title to such assets or right-of-way.
+The San Joaquin Hills Corridor and the related purchases of right-of-way, for which title vests with the California Department of Transportation (Caltrans), are not included as capital assets because the agency does not have title to such assets or right-of-way.
 The costs of normal maintenance and repairs and mitigation that do not add to the value of the asset or materially extend asset lives are not capitalized.